liweinan/tcprest/README.md

     tcpRestServer.addResource(new HelloWorldResource());

 Unlike ordinary resources, singleton resource will only have one instance on server.
-So you must *ensure the thread safety* of your resource class by yourself.
+So you must *ensure the thread safety* of your resource by yourself.

+Note:

+For ordinary resources(non-singleton), you must provide a constructor with no parameters.
+Here is an example:

+	    public HelloWorldResource();

+If you only have constructor like:

+	    public HelloWorldResource(String arg);

+Adding resource to server will cause problem:

+	tcpRestServer.addResource(HelloWorldResource.class);

+Obviously, by this registration method, you didn't provide any parameters of the resource to the server.
+And for non-singleton resources, each time TcpRestServer will create a new instance of the resource to serve the clients.

 ### TcpRestServer